 Annabella Pitkin is Assistant Professor of Buddhism and East Asian Religions at Lehigh University.
-Her current research focuses on Tibetan Buddhist modernity, Buddhist ideals of renunciation, miracle narratives, and Buddhist biographies.
+Her research focuses on Tibetan Buddhist modernity, Buddhist ideals of renunciation, miracle narratives, and Buddhist biographies.
 She received her B.A. from Harvard and Ph.D. in Religion from Columbia, and has lived and traveled extensively in the Himalayan region, China, India, and Nepal.
-Dr. Pitkin is currently preparing a book manuscript titled Beggar Modern: Modernity, Renunciation, and Love in the Life of a 20th Century Tibetan Buddhist Saint.
+She is the author of Renunciation and Longing: The Life of a 20th Century Himalayan Buddhist Saint.

 Her teaching interests include survey courses on classical and contemporary East Asian religious literature, introductory and advanced courses on Buddhism and Buddhist societies, gender in East Asia, global Buddhism and Buddhist modernities, East Asian religion and pop culture, and Buddhist social and ecological movements, as well as theory and method in the study of religion.
 She also loves to talk with students about the joys and challenges of study abroad.